 These prices are determined by the length of time it takes to build the app and the hourly rate charged by the app developers.
 The majority of these costs also cover the cost of designing the app.

 For instance, designing a simple app might take 40 hours to even 160 hours.
 It might cost $2000 to $4000 for a simple app design.
 Whereas, a medium app design might consume 150 hours to 350 hours and cost $5000 to $9000.
 On the other hand, a complex app design can take 600 hours to as long as 1000 hours.
 It might cost $10,000 to $25,000.

-An experienced mobile app development agency can help you get an estimate for designing your app.
+Experienced mobile app development companies can help you get an estimate for designing your app.
 You may consult such a firm and they will offer you an exact quote based on your specifications.